In This Section

 - Integrated the Urban Airship SDK

-- Provisioned your app for push notifications
+- Provisioned your app or website for push notifications

 - Sent your first test notification